Hatari!: Plot

 A second orphaned elephant calf suddenly shows up at the compound.
 A local group of Waarusha people, impressed by how the elephants follow Dallas, adopt her into their tribe and name her "Mama Tembo" ("Mother of Elephants").
 A few days later, a third elephant orphan mysteriously appears, infuriating Sean.

 The crew captures a zebra, an oryx, a gazelle, a leopard, and a buffalo.
 During a wildebeest pursuit, the herding car blows a tire and flips over.
 Kurt's shoulder is dislocated and Chips' leg is badly sprained in the crash.
 Later the same day, Pockets falls off a tall fence and is unhurt, but Brandy shows the most concern for him out of the three, indicating whom she loves.

 Pockets successfully launches a small rocket attached to a net to trap nearly 500 vervet monkeys in a tree, surprising everyone, including himself.
 A rhino is the only order left to fill, so the crew sets out and finds an angry bull rhino.
-Although it escapes their first attempt, they resume the pursuit and manage to safely capture it.
+Although he escapes their first attempt, they resume the pursuit and manage to safely capture him.

 The hunting season ends.
-Dallas, fearing that Sean cannot move his past fiancée's betrayal, writes a farewell letter and flees the compound.
+Dallas, fearing that Sean cannot move beyond his past fiancée's betrayal, writes a farewell letter and flees the compound.
 Helped by the crew and the three baby elephants, Sean tracks her to Arusha, where they reconcile.
 Sean and Dallas are married and prepare to spend their wedding night in Sean's room, until the baby elephants barge in and destroy the bed.